brycepedroza/docucisaurus/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# About the Playbook

 Welcome to the CISA bug pounty program playbook!
-Built on markdown files,
+Built with Docusaurus, the playbook leverages markdown files to take the complexity out of building a web application.
+Instead, CISA can focus on content that can be quickly translated into a single page web app built on React.

-## Getting Started
+## How to Contribute to the Playbook.

 Get started by **creating a new site**.